-[Almost half had in the past or were at the time of interview receiving one or more benefit(s)]
+Almost half had in the past or were at the time of interview receiving one or more social security benefit

-- A. Variation by legal status refugee vs work permit holders - B. Central role of employers Public sector vs those employed directly by families or client - c.
-Poor level of knowledge; Dissociation
+- A. Variation by legal status refugee vs work permit holders - B. Generally poor level of knowledge - c.
+Central role of employers Public sector vs those employed directly by families or client - D. Dissociation Perhaps result of qualifying periods which can make access to benefits difficult